First NJ Case Of West Nile Virus Detected In Camden County

 “West Nile virus typically affects a small number of New Jersey residents each year, however residents should remain vigilant and watch for symptoms,” said Commissioner Virginia Betteridge, liaison to the Health Department.
 “The Camden County Department of Health is continuing to work with the Mosquito Commission to ensure that additional spraying and testing will be conducted in the area.”

-The health department advises people to remove standing water from their property to control the amount of mosquitoes that might congregate and to use Environmental Protection Agency registered insect repellent.
+The health department advises people to remove standing water from their property to control the number of mosquitoes that might congregate and to use Environmental Protection Agency-registered insect repellent.

+West Nile virus (WNV) is the leading cause of mosquito-borne disease in the continental United States, according to the CDC.

+It is most commonly spread to people by the bite of an infected mosquito.
+Cases of WNV occur during mosquito season, which starts in the summer and continues through fall.
+There are no vaccines to prevent or medications to treat WNV in people.

 Symptoms of the virus include fever, headache, altered mental status, and other neurologic dysfunctions.